 More Humans were now visible.
-There had to be at least eight that I could see, forming a circle around us.
+I counted at least eight as they formed a circle around us.

-Father looked at Mother who was now also guarding me from the side, and then he looked back toward the man.
+Father looked at Mother.
+My parents stepped in front of me, hiding me from the threat.
+Father looked back toward the man.
 "Alright, just don't hurt us."
-He bent down as if he was going to pick me up, but instead grabbed his bow with one hand, and an arrow with the other.
+He bent down as if he was going to pick me up.
+He looked at me with damp eyes and gave a subtle nod with a strange look on his face.
+Was it worry?
+Remorse?
+Was he saying goodbye?
+In an instant, instead of picking me up, he grabbed his bow with one hand, and an arrow with the other.
 By the time he stood back up with an arrow knocked, Mother had already raised a thicket of thorns, entrapping the man with the belts.
 All at once, screams from the Humans cried out.
-Father released his arrow hitting an archer in the shoulder.
+Father released his arrow, hitting an archer in the shoulder.
 Mother turned to me.

 "Run, Kaia!" she said.
 "We'll come find you, but you need to run!"

-I was shocked, standing still, not knowing what was happening, or what it meant for our family.
-I was scared, terrified.
+I was shocked, stuck in place, not knowing what was happening.
+What would happen to our family?
+Was there any going back to the way things were?
+My legs shook as I processed the fear building up inside of me.
 We had run from the Humans for so long.
 What would happen if they caught us?
 What would they do to mother and father?
 To me?

-Mother turned to one of the charging Humans and slapped his weapon from his hand with a nearby tree branch.
-Blasts of fire started shooting from the thicket of vines where the man was trapped and arrows whizzed by us.
+Mother turned to one of the charging Humans and with a tree branch, slapped his sword from his grasp.
+Blasts of fire shot from the thicket of vines where the man was trapped, and arrows whizzed by us.

-"Run, Kaia!" she said again, and that time I did.
+"Run, Kaia!" she said again, and this time I did.

-I ran the opposite direction of the flaming thicket of thorns toward what looked like the only hole in the circle of Humans.
+I ran away from the flaming thicket of thorns toward the only gap in the circle of Humans.

-I heard an arrow impact someone in my camp and looked back to see Father groaning, the arrow sticking out of his thigh.
-He pushed himself up onto one leg and began lacing another arrow onto his own bowstring.
+I heard an arrow impact flesh the camp and looked back to see Father groaning, the arrow sticking out of his thigh.
+He pushed himself up onto one leg and began lacing another arrow.
 "Father!"
-I yelled as my running slowed.
+I yelled as I slowed down.

-The approaching footsteps drew my gaze back to the Human wielding the fireball, which was now the size of a coconut.
-He joined both hands together, pushing them away from his chest, and a torrent of fire came barrelling towards me.
+Rapid footsteps approached.
+I drew my gaze back to the Human wielding the fireball.
+It had grown to raging fireball the size of a coconut.
+He joined both hands together and sent a torrent of fire barrelling at me.
 I tried to dodge, but the distraction cost me.
 It blasted my arm with a surge of searing pain.
 The pain overtook me and I fell to the ground.

 I heard an arrow impact behind me and a feminine groan of pain.
-Then I saw a faint green glow in the tree above us.
-A vine shot down, wrapping around the man's neck, and pulling him upward.
-He lost his grip on me, began clawing at the vine noose, and then disappeared into the treetops.
+A faint green glow appeared in the tree above us and a vine shot down.
+It wrapped around the man's neck.
+He let go of me in favor of clawing at the vine noose that was pulling him upward, and then disappeared into the treetops.

-I stared up at the tree, shocked.
-The throbbing pain on my arm brought my eyes back to it.
-The flesh was gooey with blood.
+I stared up at the tree, but pain interrupted my shock.
+My arm throbbed.
+I stared at it; Flesh gooey with blood.
 Then I heard my mother's voice.

 "Kaia, run!"
-I looked at my mom with tears now streaming down my face.
+I looked at my mom, my face streaming with tears.
 Humans surrounded them, and the campfire roared with fire magic.
 "Run!"
 She said one final time, and I did.
-I ran.

 It's all I had ever known.